pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/home-page.md

 </Jumbotron>
 ```

-It includes a link to the feedback page, an archor tag wrapped in `<LinkContainer>` component.
+It includes a link to the feedback page and an anchor tag wrapped in `<LinkContainer>` component.

 ## CardDeck